tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### Overview

 In the last class, students got their hands dirty using Pandas to read, clean, and analyze financial data over time.
-Today's lesson will continue this trajectory as students learn how to use Pandas to conduct time series analysis to calculate risks and returns over time.
-Learning this skill will allow students to manage all of the financial data they will inevitably encounter in FinTech.
-In this lesson students will also learn how to group data and apply multi-indexing to a DataFrame to improve the analysis and visualization of stock exchange data.
+Today's lesson continues this trajectory, as students learn how to use Pandas to conduct time series analysis to calculate risks and returns over time.
+This skill will allow students to manage all the financial data they encounter in FinTech.
+Students will also learn how to group data and apply multi-indexing to a DataFrame to improve the analysis and visualization of stock exchange data.

 ### Class Objectives